, ,

 Pack a lunch.
 There’s a picnic area near the South Falls trailhead, and eating lunch surrounded by old-growth forest after a morning hike is one of the best parts of the day.
 The nearest restaurants are in Silverton (10 minutes away), so if you don’t pack food, you’re driving.

 Hike counter-clockwise.
 Starting at South Falls and going left (counter-clockwise) means you hit the most impressive falls first while you’re fresh and the crowds are thinnest.
-Most people default to this direction, but it’s worth noting.
+Most people default to this direction, but plenty don’t, so now you know.

 Budget 4 to 5 hours total.
 The hike itself takes 3 to 4 hours, but add time for the drive from Portland (1.5 hours each way), parking, photos, and lunch.
 Leave Portland by 8 AM and you’ll be back by mid-afternoon with time to spare.